bpewyllie/TableauDesktopPy/README.md

  3. Other metadata may be retrieved by calling the `Workbook.xml` attribute and parsing with an xml parser such as BeautifulSoup.

  4. The module also provides methods for modifying a workbook's xml. `Workbook.hide_field()`, for example, hides an arbitrary field from the workbook's xml.
 To make the changes appear when opening the workbook in Tableau, first call the `Workbook.save()` method.

-## To do (for release 1.0.8)
+Currently only saving as a `.twb` file is supported.
+To prevent confusion, it is best to run this method with the workbook closed.

+## Release notes

+### 1.0.8 (1/21/2021)

-* ~~Include datasource in parenthetical in any field-related attribute to overcome duplicate-named fields from different datasources~~
+* Include datasource in parenthetical in any field-related attribute to overcome duplicate-named fields from different datasources

 * Create method for building workbook README file

-* ~~Create save method for overwriting workbooks~~
+* Create save method for overwriting workbooks

-* ~~Create method for changing fonts~~
+* Create method for changing fonts

+* Fix some bugs with retrieving field names when parameters are present

+## To do (for release 1.0.9)

+* Ability to save workbooks to `.twbx` files

+* Create worksheet, datasource subclasses (long-term goal: allow more precise manipulation)